dawit2123/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 <br>
 What are the gcc flags -Wall -Werror -pedantic -Wextra -std=gnu89
 <br>
-What are header files and how to to use them with #include.
+What are header files and how to to use them with #include